Cooler Genes Will Prevail

 “Eventually” came sooner than later — because Taylor could only wait so long.
 (Somehow, I don’t think he’d have been quite so flippant if *he* had been the one hemorrhaging.
 Maybe that’s just my opinion, though.)

-Kneeling besides the tub, he gently lifted a towel off of Orientalis and moved aside my hand.
+Kneeling beside the tub, he gently lifted a towel off of Orientalis and moved aside my hand.

 “What are you doing?”
 I asked.